daattali/shinyjs/README.md

 [![CRAN version](http://www.r-pkg.org/badges/version/shinyjs)](http://cran.r-project.org/web/packages/shinyjs/index.html)

 `shinyjs` lets you perform common useful JavaScript operations in Shiny applications without having to know any JavaScript.
-Examples include hiding an element, disabling an input, resetting an input back to its original value, and many more useful functions. `shinyjs` can also be used to easily run your own custom JavaScript functions from R.
+Examples include: hiding an element, disabling an input, resetting an input back to its original value, delaying code execution by a few seconds, and many more useful functions. `shinyjs` can also be used to easily run your own custom JavaScript functions from R.

 Live demos
 ==========